mac999/litegraph-example/README.md

-# Custom Lite Graph App
+# Lite Graph App Example

 This project is a custom application built using the LiteGraph library.
 It allows users to create and manipulate graphs with custom nodes for various operations, including multiplication and visual data processing.